A look at the options.

 Pallet Handling

-The step down from the 20ft rack or ISO container is the pallet, NATO, for the use of.
+The step-down from the 20ft (ca. 6 m) rack or ISO container is the pallet, NATO, for the use of.

-These are generally unloaded from vehicles or containers using forklift trucks or telehandlers (currently the JCB JCB 524-50 and larger 541-70).
-The key factor with either a forklift or telehandler is that they need to be present, with a qualified operator, fuel, support etc.
+These are generally unloaded from vehicles or containers using forklift trucks or telehandlers (currently the JCB 524-50 and larger 541-70).
+The key factor with either a forklift or telehandlers is that they need to be present, with a qualified operator, fuel, support etc.

-Apart from a very small number of tail lift and jib equipped MAN SVs, no solution exists for loading/unloading pallets from vehicles or helicopters without breaking them down into individual loads, unpacking all those ammunition boxes one by one in the image above, or see below for an example.
+Apart from a few ‘tail’ lift and jib-equipped MAN SV’s, no solution exists for loading/unloading pallets from vehicles or helicopters without breaking them down into individual loads.
+Unpacking all those ammunition boxes one by one in the image above, or seeing below for an example.

 There might be a good argument for pallet trailers, but that will be the subject of another post.